Simbu06/End-to-End_Crypto_Pipeline/README.md

 - Numeric columns contain valid numeric data
 - Dataset is not empty

-This prevents corrupt or invalid data from entering PostgreSQL.
+This prevents corrupt or incomplete data from entering PostgreSQL.

 ---

 ### 4️⃣ Load Layer (Using SQLAlchemy)

 - Connects to Neon PostgreSQL
-- Uses SQLAlchemy engine for database interaction
+- Uses SQLAlchemy engine for database operations
 - Loads structured dataset into relational table
-- Ensures scalable and maintainable DB integration
+- Ensures scalable and maintainable DB interaction

 ---